-This screen displays the raw and filtered data from the external sensors, for the last scope data waveform recorded within the weld history depth.
-The scope feature must be enabled in the General Setup in order to record Scope data.
+This option displays the raw and filtered data from the external sensors.
+The scope feature must be enabled in the General Setup in order to view Scope data.
 For more information, refer to the Scope Enable and related settings in the General Setup.

 Figure 6-33 shows the raw A-D toroid signal (preintegration).
 The left y-axis represents the A-D counts.
 The graph heading shows which weld the waveform is for, as well as how many samples there were in the waveform.
-The current sampling rate of 12.5kHz used by Livingston monitors in Scope Mode is about 104 samples per halfcycle.
+The current sampling rate used by Livingston monitors in Scope Mode is about 104 samples per halfcycle.